-If you are reading this, chances are that you are struggling to differentiate between CBD oil and hemp oil.
+If you are reading this, odds are you've been struggling to differentiate between CBD oil and hemp oil.

-Maybe it's because the two come from the Cannabis Sativa plant, or maybe it’s because they are both used as ingredients in skincare products and food.
+Maybe it's because they both come from the hemp plant, or because they're both used as prominent ingredients in skincare products and food.
 Certainly the rising popularity of both products has placed them firmly in the public eye.

-The good news is that CBD oil and hemp oil are two completely different products, and we’re here to make it as easy as possible for you to understand their differences.
+The good news is that CBD oil and hemp oil are two completely different products, and we’re here to make it as easy for you to understand their differences.

 Here’s what you need to know.